Assisted leave travel is provided for members and their dependants living at a hardship location. Its purpose is to enable them to do three things.

 They are paid for assisted leave travel in advance.

 The member must provide written evidence that they and their dependants visited another country while on leave, within two weeks of returning from the leave.

-An exit stamp in a passport.
+A dated exit or entry stamp in a passport.

 Written confirmation from a travel agent.

 Note: An airline ticket is not sufficient evidence for proof of travel.

 The member must repay to the Commonwealth the full amount of assistance provided under this Division, if either of the following applies.